wrapperband/OpenTrafficSurvey/README.md

 # OpenTrafficSurvey
 **Methodology for automating a citizen traffic survey**

-  OpenLocalForums
  OpenConditonMonitoring
     Traffic flow estimator

 FYI -  https://github.com/MrChrisJ/World-Citizenship

 The Open Traffic Survey is the result of "6 years work" (not contiguous) monitoring and analysing the traffic on a minor road in Oldham.
-It arises from long term notes on using AI to do environmental surveys, such as traffic levels and the requirement of a local planning action group to have some source of "provable in court" information on the environment and how it was changing.
+It arises from long term notes on how AI techniques could assist in continuous environmental surveys such as traffic levels and the requirement of a local planning action group to have some source of "provable in court" information on the environment and how it was changing.

 The Open Traffic Survey does this by outline a procedure which retains un-tamperable video evidence, and shows how to easily input that information into an open source spreadsheet.
 There are a number of calculations and charts can be produced automatically.

 **Hardware Set-up**